bsgumus/bsgumus/README.md

-- 👋 Hi, I’m @bsgumus
+- 👋 Hi, I’m @bsgumus based in Ankara the capital city of Türkiye!
-- 👀 I’m interested in Unity and data analysis.
+- 👀 I’m interested in Unity, JS and data analysis.
-- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on unity
 - 📫 How to reach me bahadirsgumus@gmail.com

 <!---